-In the second major cruise market of the world, the Mediterranean Sea, the available waste reception facilities in port are under different proprietary status.
-Private ownership being dominant, yet the degree that this happens per type of facility differs.
+In the second major cruise market of the world, the Mediterranean Sea, the available waste reception facilities in port are under different proprietary status, private ownership being dominant, yet the extent of that this happens per type of facility differs.
 In the case of recycling plants, over half of the available facilities are privately owned.
-This percentage lowers to one-third in the case of incineration and biological plants and storage areas and one quarter in the case of the energy recovery plants.
+This percentage reduces to one-third in the case of incineration and biological plants and storage areas and one-quarter in the case of energy recovery plants.
 The public proprietary status is comparatively high in storage areas, while public-private partnerships are on the rise in all types of waste reception facilities.

 The fee selection schemes aim to enable ports to establish cost recovery systems to encourage the delivery of waste on land and discourage dumping at sea.
-The most commonly applied fee selection scheme is collecting indirect fees irrespectively of the actual use of the facilities.
-The direct fee selection scheme is applied at almost one-quarter of the ports, while the remaining apply a combination of direct and indirect fee schemes.
-Given the remarkable variance of the fee payment methods, it is worth focusing on the main principles of the fee selection schemes applied at five major ports from different countries:
+The most commonly applied fee selection scheme is collecting indirect fees irrespective of the actual use of facilities.
+The direct fee selection scheme is applied at almost one-quarter of the ports, while the remainder applies a combination of direct and indirect fee schemes.
+Given the remarkable variation in fee payment methods, it is worth focusing on the main principles of fee selection schemes applied at five major ports in different countries:

 - Barcelona (Spain).
-The major European cruise port applies a fixed waste tax per call.
-A private company provides the service requested by ships, and the Port Authority is responsible for the payment of the services offered.
+The largest European cruise port applies a fixed waste tax per call.
+A private company provides the service requested by ships, and the port authority is responsible for the payment for the services offered.

 - Dubrovnik (Croatia).
 The ships are charged different fees based on the type of waste.
-The disposal of solid waste has an obligatory fee based on the ship gross tonnage.
+The disposal of solid waste carries an obligatory fee based on ship gross tonnage.
 Ships that are less than 500 grt pay a fixed fee, and those over 500 grt pay a fee based on the quantity of the disposed waste.
-Other wastes received are fluid wastes and oil waste, with a charging per quantity for both disposals.
+Other wastes received are fluid wastes and oil waste, with a quantity charge for both disposals.

 - Kusadasi (Turkey).
 All cruise ship vessels are subject to a compulsory contribution fee that is designated according to the gross tonnage of the vessel.
 This compulsory contribution fee allows each vessel to deliver a certain amount of waste (m3) without any charge while it is charged for any additional m3 of garbage.